• Cake

 Assembly

-• Torte the cooled Mint Chocolate Cake layers and place the first one on top of a cardboard cake circle, ensuring it stays put with a swipe of buttercream between the cake and cardboard.
-Add a layer of Mint Chocolate Chip Buttercream as filling, followed by a layer of crushed Thin Mint cookies.
-Place the next cake layer on top and repeat the fillings before placing the final cake layer, upside down, on top.
+• Once the mint chocolate cake layers are cooled, level them to your desired height and place the first one on top of a cardboard cake circle, ensuring it stays put with a swipe of buttercream between the cake and cardboard.
+Add a layer of mint chocolate chip buttercream as filling, followed by a layer of crushed Thin Mint cookies.
+Place the next cake layer on top and repeat the filling and stacking process before placing the final cake layer, upside down, on top.
+Crumb coat the cake with mint chocolate chip buttercream and place it into the refrigerator for at least 20 minutes to let the frosting firm up.

-• To create the design pictured, frost the cake with Mint Chocolate Chip buttercream and place it into the refrigerator for at least 20 minutes to firm up before adding the chocolate ganache.
+• To create the design pictured, frost a smooth finish on the cake with mint chocolate chip buttercream and place it into the refrigerator for at least 20 minutes to let the frosting firm up before adding the chocolate ganache.
 Once the chocolate ganache has reached room temperature and the cake finish is chilled, drip the cake with it (here is a great tutorial on how to drip cakes).
-Place back into the refrigerator for at least five minutes before finishing the cake with buttercream piping and more Thin Mint cookies.
+Place back into the refrigerator for at least five minutes before finishing the cake with swirls of mint chocolate chip buttercream and more Thin Mint cookies.

 Notes

-Make ahead tips: the Mint Chocolate Cake can be made ahead and stored at room temperature, covered tightly in plastic wrap, for up to two days.
-Alternatively, you can cover with plastic wrap and store in the freezer for up to two months before thawing to room temperature.Ā
+1. The Mint Chocolate Cake can be made ahead and stored at room temperature, covered tightly in plastic wrap, for up to two days.
+Alternatively, you can cover with plastic wrap and store in the freezer for up to two months before thawing to room temperature.

-By: Whitney Ā· In: Cake, Featured, Recipes, Seasonal, Spring Ā· Tagged: americolor mint green, cake recipe, chocolate, chocolate cake, cookie cake, drip cake, girl scout cookie cake, girl scout cookies, mint, mint chocolate, mint chocolate cake, mint chocolate cake recipe, mint chocolate chip buttercream, mint chocolate cookie cake, thin mints
+By: Whitney · In: Cake, Featured, Recipes, Seasonal, Spring · Tagged: americolor mint green, cake recipe, chocolate, chocolate cake, cookie cake, drip cake, girl scout cookie cake, girl scout cookies, mint, mint chocolate, mint chocolate cake, mint chocolate cake recipe, mint chocolate chip buttercream, mint chocolate cookie cake, thin mints

 you’ll also love